-In the case of SARS, another type of coronavirus, a large amount of infections originated in hospitals among healthcare workers treating infected people, says infectious disease expert Dr. Charles Chiu.
+In the case of SARS, a large amount of infections originated in hospitals among healthcare workers treating infected people, says infectious disease expert Dr. Charles Chiu.
 So now, doctors follow the same strict precautions and wear gowns, gloves, N95 / P2 respirators and goggles to reduce their likelihood of infection.
 N95 / P2 respirators offer more protection.
 They are designed to prevent 95 per cent of small particles from entering the nose and mouth area.
 But they only work if they fit properly, and generally aren’t suitable for children or people with facial hair.
 N95 / P2 respirators can also make it more challenging for a person to breathe, so could be dangerous for someone showing symptoms of infection of the new coronavirus, which include coughing and shortness of breath.

 Guidelines for keeping your Workplace and School Safe

 The University of Sydney has put out the below guidance for Staff and Students in order to prevent the spread of infection at the University by following the basic hygiene advice below to stay healthy:

 - Using soap or alcohol-based hand wash frequently and washing hands for at least 20 seconds each time;

 - Avoiding areas where there are people sneezing, covering their mouth or nose if sneezing or coughing with a flexed elbow and disposing of tissues immediately;

 - Avoiding contact with anyone who is unwell; and

 - Not attending study or work if they’re unwell.